dazuaz/nextjs-tailwindcss-storybook-typescript/README.md

 It is built by nextjs pipeline and included independently in Storybook.

-Please review `package.json` and make changes according your needs
+Please review `package.json` and make changes according to your needs

 ```
 "tailwind-storybook": "tailwind build ./styles/tailwind.css -o ./public/storybook/tailwind.storybook.css",